-Non-exempt employees must receive a minimum 30-minute meal period for every 5 hours of work.
+Although CADA is a public agency not subject to California's meal break requirements, we ask that Nnon-exempt employees must receivetake a minimum 30-minute meal period for every 5 hours of work.
 The employee may waive this meal period if the day's work will be completed in no more than six hours, provided the employer and employee mutually consent.
 The majority of administrative employees take their meal periods from 12:00 p.m. to 1:00 p.m.
 The majority of the maintenance employees take their meal periods from 12:00 p.m. to 12:30 p.m.
 Supervisors will try to accommodate requested scheduling variations based on operating requirements.
 During the meal period, employees will be relieved of all active responsibilities and restrictions and will not be compensated for that time.